Skip to main content

 I will make one final point.
 We need to be careful when we talk about tokenism.
 The argument that was always used against the introduction of the gender quota was that it would lead to token women.
 I have never seen or heard a token woman on the airwaves and have never seen or heard one who has been elected in politics.
 We have to nail that one.
 Visibility is crucial, as Ms O’Caoimh said.
 The visibility of role models to those 12-year-old girls and that notion that if a person cannot see it, he or she cannot be it, is so important.
 We need to have visibility of women.
 There is no such thing as a token woman.

 My great friend Kathleen Lynch in Cork used to say that all her life, she voted for mediocre men and that just once, she would like the chance to vote for a mediocre woman.
 That is the reality.
 That is why we need quotas.
-I am sorry I have gone rather but I feel passionately about this.
+I am sorry I have gone a bit but I feel passionately about this.
 The citizens' assembly clearly endorsed the quota model rather than voluntary targets.
 Some comments on that would be welcome.
 I will go first to Ms Duffy from Women on Air on that question about the year-long monitoring project.

 Ms Roisin Duffy